 model.add(Dense(1, activation='sigmoid')) model.compile(loss='binary_crossentropy', optimizer=opt, metrics=['accuracy'])

 It is the default loss function to use for multi-class classification problems where each class is assigned a unique integer value from 0 to (num_classes – 1).

 It will calculate the average difference between the actual and predicted probability distributions for all classes in the problem.
 The score is minimized and a perfect cross-entropy value is 0.

-The target need to be one-hot encoded this makes them directly appropriate to use with the categorical cross-entropy loss function.
+The target needs to be one-hot encoded which makes them directly appropriate to use with the categorical cross-entropy loss function.

 The output layer is configured with n nodes (one for each class), in this MNIST case, 10 nodes, and a “softmax“ activation in order to predict the probability for each class.

 Binary cross-entropy is for binary classification and categorical cross-entropy is for multi-class classification, but both work for binary classification, for categorical cross-entropy you need to change data to categorical(one-hot encoding).

 Categorical cross-entropy is based on the assumption that only 1 class is correct out of all possible ones (the target should be [0,0,0,0,1,0] if the 5 class) while binary-cross-entropy works on each individual output separately implying that each case can belong to multiple classes(Multi-label) for instance if predicting music critic contains labels like Happy, Hopeful, Laidback, Relaxing, etc. That they will buy multiple ones; i.e. output like [0,1,0,1,0,1] is a valid one if you are using binary-cross-entropy.